Did you know that people only read 20% of the written content on a page?

 7. Keep Branding Subtle

-Yes, the video is there to promote your company, but nobody wants to watch a video that is blatant in-your-face advertising.
+Yes, the video is there to promote your school, but nobody wants to watch a video that is blatant in-your-face advertising.

-Instead of telling people about your company, it deters people from the obvious advertising and they’re likely to click off.
+Instead of telling people about your school, it deters people from the obvious advertising and they’re likely to click off.

 8. Optimize for Search Engine Ranking

 As we covered earlier, videos rank well in search engines.
 There are, however, ways to give your video content a head start and help push them onto the first pages of search engines.